publicissapient-france/hands-on-assistant/google-assistant/README.md

 - get the argument in your fulfillment function and do something with it

 Here is the [API for Actions on Google Node.js SDK](https://developers.google.com/actions/reference/nodejs/AssistantApp).

+Now it's time to release your imagination and create some fulfillment on your own.

 #### Make your app say or tell